 It started with an explanation of just why Lenovo decided to release such a tablet.
 They really were looking for a #BetterWay.
 A better way to hold your tablet.
 A better way to watch movies on your tablet.
-And definitely a better way to charge your tablet.
+And definitely, a better way to charge your tablet.
 We also heard about the impact that Lenovo has around the globe.
-Watch and listen for yourself on the video below.

 Now that I have spent a couple of weeks getting to know the Yoga Tablet, I am ready to share my thoughts.
 First, the tech goodies:

 - 10.1″ HD display with multitouch and IPS technology (1280×800)

 - Stereo speakers with Dolby® Digital Plus enhancement